-1. Interrogate the central theoretical aspects of community development project design, implementation and evaluation, and exemplify contextualised practical application;

-2. Critically investigate and evaluate the successfulness and sustainability of community development projects;

-3. Creatively design, implement and monitor community action plans, strategies and projects that would contribute to professional practice; and

-4. Cogently advocate recommendations through corroborating evidence to a variety of audiences.
+1. Interrogate the central theoretical aspects of community development project design, implementation and evaluation, and exemplify contextualised practical application; 2.
+Critically investigate and evaluate the success and sustainability of community development projects; 3.
+Creatively design, implement and monitor community action plans, strategies and projects that would contribute to professional practice; and 4.
+Cogently advocate recommendations through corroborating evidence to a variety of audiences.

-Required Reading:Ledwith, M & Springett, J 2010, Participatory practice: community-based action for transformative change, Bristol, UK: Policy Press.
-Phillips,

-R. and Pittman, R. 2009 Measuring progress: Community indicators, best practices and benchmarking.
-In Phillips, R & R.H.
-Pittman, An Introduction to Community Development, London: Routledge.
-Bamberger, M. et al, 2010, Using Mixed Methods in Monitoring and Evaluation: Experiences from International Development, World Bank
+Required Reading:Students will be provided with an up to date text list via VU Collaborate.

-Assessment: Assignment, Conduct a situational analysis of a community project., 35%.
-Project, Project proposal: it involves evaluating and designing of a community project, budgeting and timeline., 50%.
+Assessment: Exercise, Respond to prompts to interrogate theoretical aspects of CD project design., 15%.
+Assignment, Conduct a situational analysis of a community project., 30%.
+Project, Project proposal: it involves evaluating and designing of a community project, budgeting and timeline., 40%.
 Presentation, Presentation of situation analysis and new project that could address the community problems., 15%.